Skip to content

 Step 3: Stand up tracking and a recruiting page

 Give every partner a unique tracking link and a public page to apply on.
-Tracking is the spine of the program — if attribution is unreliable, partners lose trust and stop promoting.
-A dedicated, server-rendered recruiting page (Afflio gives each program a public /join page) also lets prospective partners and search engines find your terms without logging in.
+Tracking is the spine of the program: if attribution is shaky, partners lose trust and stop promoting.
+A dedicated, server-rendered recruiting page — Afflio gives each program a public /join page — also lets prospective partners and search engines find your terms without logging in.

 Step 4: Recruit your first partners

 Start with people who already use and like the product.
-Existing customers, newsletter subscribers, and community members convert far better than cold creators because they already have first-hand experience to talk about.
-Email your happiest users, post in your community, and add a tasteful in-app prompt before you spend on outreach or list yourself in a marketplace.
+Existing customers, newsletter subscribers, and community members convert far better than cold creators — they have first-hand experience to talk about.
+Email your happiest users, post in your community, add a tasteful in-app prompt.
+Do that before you spend on outreach or list yourself in a marketplace.

 Step 5: Measure, then scale

-Track return on ad spend per partner and per channel, then put more energy behind what works.
-In the first 90 days, watch which partners actually drive net-new, retained customers — not just clicks.
-Pause or re-tier underperformers, double down on your top 10%, and only then expand recruiting.
+Track return on ad spend per partner and per channel, then put your energy behind what works.
+In the first 90 days, watch which partners drive net-new, retained customers — not just clicks.
+Pause or re-tier the underperformers, double down on your top 10%, and only then widen recruiting.

 The fastest-growing programs aren't the ones with the most partners — they're the ones that found their best ten partners early and gave them everything they needed to succeed.